had2020/RCMLRS/README.md

  Notes
  - Must delete txt file not text inside
  - creation does not use buf so TODO use buf

-Main idea Split ML models's into many smaller matrices unlike most that make one giant matrix.
-Keep Tensor's in Storage when not applying operations, to apply operation load into Ram and store back.
-Ie use your're storage similar to Ram and your're Ram like a CPU reister.
-Using only storage would cause too much slowdowns, so to limit IO we can store only when not apply any operations.
-To cluster compute matrices split are into chunks and share in a cluster.

 This Machine Learning libary has the following activation functions, as implimations on RamTensor struct: